SDP15/goodb0i/android/README.md

 `RoomDB` defines a `Room` database with only the `ShoppingList` entity, and defines an abstract method to access a `ListDAO` from the `RoomDB`.

 `RoomShoppingListStore` takes the `RoomDB` instance and uses its methods to implement `ShoppingListStore`.

+## Connection to server

+These classes are in `data/navigation` but they are important/complex enough to warrant another section.

+### `Message`

+This is a nested `sealed` class which defines the types and structure of message to and from the server.

+N.B A `sealed` class is just an `abstract` class, the `sealed` type hierarchy is just a feature of the compiler, which can do things like recognise a `when` (`switch`) expression as being exhaustive when it has branches for all possible subtypes

+The classes are mostly documented with comments, and their names should be pretty self explanatory.

+They are converted to and from strings in `Transformer`.
+Each message is represented with a two character code, followed by a delimiter (&), and then any message body.
+It's been a bit of a pain keeping these in sync between the different code bases, so I will probably define them somewhere else at some point.

+### `Route`

+A `RoutePoint` represents one of the points in the route around the sop
+- `Start` is a constant fixed start point.
+We always start here regardless of the route
+- `End` is similar for the end.
+This is probably the tills
+- `Pass` is marker point that we expect to pass through
+- `TurnLeft`, `TurnRight`, and `TurnCenter` are parts of the route which represent the direction we turn at the next junction
+- `Stop` is a shelf that we stop at

+The expected process is that when the trolley reaches a marker, it searches for the next stop point after the last position it registered.
+This means that it can miss a `Pass` point and then ignore it later when it reaches a shelf.

+The `Route` is just a wrapper around a `List` of `RoutePoints` which is built from a string.

+The route string is a comma separated list with each element being one of `start`, `end`, `left`, `right`, `center`, `stop%id`, or `pass%id`, where `%` is used as a delimeter, and `id` is the id of the point to pass through or stop at.

+### `ShoppingSessionManager`

+This interface defines the state and functions of the session manager.
+This is a class which exists across the scope of all the `Fragments` in `view/navigation`.

+It provides `LiveData` for the current product, most recently scanned product, and `ShoppingSessionState`.

+(The incoming messages are also accessible, but there probably isn't a use for this.
+The `ViewModels` shouldn't really be accessing this as that's the whole point of the `ShoppingSessionManager`)

+### `SocketHandler`

+This is a generic class with two type parameters `IN` and `OUT`.
+These are the types of the messages coming in and out, and are converted to and from strings with a `SocketMessageTransformer`.
+(This is implemented by `Message.Transformer`).

+The `SocketHandler` manages opening a `WebSocket` with `OKHTTP`, sending message, emitting received messages as the `OUT` type, and providing a `LiveData` for the socket state.

+### `SessionManager`

+This is the implementation of `ShoppingSessionManager`.
+It's not finished.

+It tracks
+- The app id provided by the server
+- The route
+- The index within the route
+- The `ShoppingList` that we are collecting products for
+- The scanned product
+- The current state of the session
+- The state of the `WebSocket` through a `SocketHandler`

+It manages all incoming and outgoing messages as well as actions coming from the `Fragments`.

+Currently it's ~200 lines, which is fairly acceptable.
+But it could quite easily become overly complicated, which would make it a pain to work with.